hyperledger/fabric/docs/source/tutorial/commercial_paper.md

 the smart contract works, and read in detail how `papercontract.js` is designed in the smart contract [topic](../developapps/smartcontract.html).

-## Install contract
+## Deploy the smart contract to the channel

-Before `papercontract` can be invoked by applications, it must be installed onto the appropriate peer nodes in PaperNet.
-MagnetoCorp and DigiBank administrators are able to install `papercontract` onto peers over which they respectively have authority.
+Before `papercontract` can be invoked by applications, it must be installed onto the appropriate peer nodes of the test network and then defined on the channel using the [Fabric chaincode lifecycle](../chaincode4noah.html).
+The Fabric chaincode lifecycle allows multiple organizations to agree to the important parameters of a chaincode before the chainocde is deployed to a channel.
+As a result, we need to install and then approve the chaincode as both MagnetoCorp and DigiBank.

 ![commercialpaper.install](./commercial_paper.diagram.6.png) *A MagnetoCorp
 administrator installs a copy of the `papercontract` onto a MagnetoCorp peer.*